fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 ### Ledger Nano S Quirks

-* Track all OTS Keys used in a spreadsheet
+**Private Keys**

+THe ledger will not print your *QRL* private key.
+This is stored on the ledgers secure element, and the basis of what makes this so secure.

+You will be presented with a private key to restore your ledger device.
+Any application secrets will be tied to this private key, and it is required to restore your wallet if ever needed.

-* Store your Ledger Device seed (mnemonic) somewhere safe, in an encrypted manner if possible (Recommended you have this information stored in multiple physical locations)
+Store your Ledger Device seed (mnemonic) somewhere safe, in an encrypted manner if possible (Recommended you have this information stored in multiple physical locations)

+> With the addition of plausible deniability there is an additional self-set mnemonic word that must be stored as well.
+This can be 100 characters max case sensitive and is needed as much as your 24 word mnemonic to be able to restore your funds. **If you forget it nobody will be able to help you.** You can think of it as an extra 25th word that you can choose.

+**OTS Key Tracking**

+It's recommended that you track all OTS Keys used in a spreadsheet or similar media.
+THe Nano S will keep track of your OTS keys for you, however if you ever lose the device and need to reinstall on a new device you will need to know which keys have been consumed.

+Once you have restored your wallet on a new Ledger you will need to manually set the XMSS OTS key index inside the [QRL Web Wallet](https://wallet.theqrl.org/) tools section.
+See below to [Manually Set XMSS Index](#manually-set-xmss-index)

+> **NOTE**  You can rely on the state of the node you're communicating with; however this will not keep track of failed transactions where a signature was broadcast to the network and subsequently failed.
+It is best to track all OTS key usage elsewhere to ensure you never reuse the same OTS key.

+**Tokens and Messages**
-* Currently the QRL Ledger Nano S app does not support the creation and sending of QR Tokens on the QRL Network.
+Currently the QRL Ledger Nano S app does not support the creation and sending of QR Tokens on the QRL Network.
 Only native Quanta (QRL) transfers and Message Transaction types and derivatives of are currently supported.

 A future release of the QRL Ledger Nano S app will support token creation, sending and slave transaction functionality.
+In the mean time you can setup another address [following our guide](/wallet/basics) and use this for all on chain tool uses.

 ## Installing the QRL Application